0xKitsune/Algos4Fun/README.md

 ## About The Project

-This repository contains a collection of algorithms and solutions to excercises from codewars.
+This repository contains a collection of algorithms and solutions to exercises from codewars.
 Feel free to take a look a the directory to jump to any problem or solution.

 <!-- TABLE OF CONTENTS -->
   <summary><h2 style="display: inline-block">Table of Contents</h2></summary>